itamar8910/FlyEye/README.md

-# FlyEye - Assisted Driving with a drone.
+# FlyEye - Assisted Driving with a drone and deep learning.

 This repository contains the code for our Assisted Driving System, FlyEye.
 It has two parts: